Function-free Optimization via Comparison Oracles: Introduction

 \paragraph{Outline of the paper.} The rest of the paper is organized as follows.
 Sections \ref{sec:co-foundations}, \ref{sec:normal-estimation}, and \ref{sec:ngd-fixed-radius} correspond to the three main contributions of the paper, answering Questions \ref{question1}, \ref{question2}, and \ref{question3}, respectively.
 In Section~\ref{sec:co-foundations}, we propose the function-free optimization framework.
 And we also give definitions of the ingredients of the framework, including common assumptions, and optimality and stationarity criteria.
 We also explain the relation to comparison-based optimization when a scalar objective function exists.
 In Section~\ref{sec:normal-estimation}, we study normal direction estimation using pairwise comparisons.
 We present the fixed comparison radius normal direction estimator, the adaptive version for convex preference relations, and the lower bound showing near-optimality of these two methods.
 We also discuss how normal directions directly enable cutting-plane methods.
 In Section~\ref{sec:ngd-fixed-radius}, we propose and analyze the normal direction descent method NDD, and its adaptive version adaNDD.
 We also prove lower bounds for the general class of normal-direction span-based methods and show the near-optimality of NDD and adaNDD.
+Finally, in Section~\ref{sec:conclusion}, we summarize the contributions and discuss future directions.